nicoverbruggen/aegis/README.md

     chmod +x ./aegis
     touch .env

-### NextCloud

-For NextCloud, set the WebDAV credentials.
-You will need to make a separate app password:

-    NEXTCLOUD_BASE_URI=
-    NEXTCLOUD_USERNAME=
-    NEXTCLOUD_PASSWORD=

-### Dropbox

-For Dropbox, set the access token.
-You will need to authorize a separate app, which will normally write to its own app directory:

-    DROPBOX_ACCESS_TOKEN=

-### Running backups
+For more information about how to configure Aegis to work with Dropbox or Nextcloud, please see **Example usage** above.

 Finally, create the backup configuration file (YAML).
 You can place this file wherever you want, but for this example we're storing it in `./jobs`.
-(You can find an example above.)
+You can find an example above.

     touch ./jobs/backup.yaml

-Set up the configuration as seen in the documentation, and then run the relevant command(s) (which ones to run depends on your jobs):
+Set up the `.env` configuration file as seen in the documentation, and then run the relevant command(s).
+Which one(s) to run depends on your jobs.

     ./aegis backup:nextcloud ./jobs/backup.yaml
     ./aegis backup:dropbox ./jobs/backup.yaml